ptv-logistics/XServerAspProxy/README.md

 The web-client can still use xServer in exactly same way as it does for a direct access.

-The JavaScript sample-code is based on https://github.com/ptv-logistics/PoiLocator, but all calls go thorugh the XServerProxy.ashx rather than calling xServer internet directly.
+The JavaScript sample-code is based on https://github.com/ptv-logistics/PoiLocator, but all calls go through the XServerProxy.ashx rather than calling xServer internet directly.

-For more samples for xServer in combination with ASP.NET, you should also take a look at https://github.com/ptv-logistics/WebFormsMap or https://github.com/ptv-logistics/SpatialTutorial.
+For more samples with xServer in combination with ASP.NET, you should also take a look at https://github.com/ptv-logistics/WebFormsMap or https://github.com/ptv-logistics/SpatialTutorial.

 To use this code with xServer internet, you need an xServer internet subscription.